home and

 Canada/USA

-International Joint Commission demonstrate how Canada and the U.S. can work together, both problems and successes.
-These countries are hardly diplomatic enemies (at least, not too often), but lessons could be learned on cross-border disaster management for nations with more diplomatic problems.
+The Red River Floods in 1997, the Ice Storm of 1998, and the International Joint Commission demonstrate how Canada and the U.S. can work together, both problems and successes.
+These countries are not quite diplomatic enemies--at least, not too often--but lessons could be learned on cross-border disaster management for nations with more diplomatic problems.

-Caribbean Disaster Management
+Caribbean Disaster Risk Reduction

-The Caribbean Region has intensely complex political geography.
-The complexity arises from the four main languages, the differences in territorial status amongst the European overseas territories, and the loose correlation between geographical position and political/linguistic affiliation.
 For example, the French-speaking and Dutch-speaking territories are scattered throughout the Caribbean.
-Aruba is not part of the Netherlands Antilles (it was until 1986 when it became an autonomous part of the Netherlands ), but the French-speaking territories are all legally part of France and hence the European Union, with the exception of Haïti which is an independent country.
-Meanwhile, only one Central American country is not part of the Caribbean--El Salvador, but it is a member of the Association of Caribbean States (ACS)--while the English-speaking mainland countries of Belize and Guyana are often considered to be in the Caribbean anglophone island community, since they are English "islands" in their respective regions.
+The Dutch-speaking locations have different statuses within the Netherlands, plus Suriname on the mainland is an independent state.
+The French-speaking locations are all legally part of France and hence the European Union, with the exception of Haïti which is an independent state.
+Meanwhile, only one Central American country is not part of the Caribbean--El Salvador, but it is a member of the Association of Caribbean States (ACS)--while the English-speaking mainland countries of Belize and Guyana are often considered to be in the Caribbean Anglophone island community, since they are English "islands" in their respective regions, although Belize has a large Spanish-speaking population.
 Furthermore, Puerto Rico and USVI have different statuses within the U.S.A. and different linguistic characteristics while Cuba has been isolated regionally and internationally in many ways by the U.S.A.
-Cuba was excluded from the Quebec Summit Plan of Action of the Organization of American States (OAS) which had a section on disaster management activities and Cuba is not participating in the Inter-American Committee for Natural Disaster Reduction (IACNDR).
+Cuba was excluded from the Quebec Summit Plan of Action of the Organization of American States (OAS) which had a section on disaster-related activities and Cuba is not participating in the Inter-American Committee for Natural Disaster Reduction (IACNDR).

-Such scattering and confusion may interfere with effective, coordinated disaster management across all sectors and the entire region.
-Research is needed to identify and examine any specific problems resulting from the Caribbean’s political complexity and to recommend mechanisms for overcoming the challenges to ensure that these linguistic, political, and geographical barriers do not interfere with appropriate disaster management and development activities.
+Such complexities may create coordination challenges amongst different Caribbean organisations dealing with disaster-related activities, such as the regional disaster risk reduction agency, the Caribbean Disaster Emergency Management Agency (CDEMA) and the Caribbean Community Climate Change Centre (CCCCC).
+Research is needed to identify and examine any specific problems and opportunities resulting from the Caribbean's political complexity and to recommend mechanisms for overcoming the challenges to ensure that linguistic, political, and geographical barriers do not interfere with disaster-related activities.

 Colombia

-UNDP.
+• UNDP.
 2004.
 Reducing Disaster Risk: A Challenge for Development.
 Bureau for Crisis Prevention and Recovery, UNDP (United Nations Development Programme), New York, New York, USA.

 Goma Volcano in 2002 (suggested by Ben Wisner)